tlienart/Xranklin.jl/README.md

 * list of all warning messages and explaination / what to do

 * mode where can "test" only a subset of pages
+* `MIME"text/html"` as base type is ok but not for latex output where it should be `MIME"text/latex"` which, for instance, is supported by DataFrames.
+This should be carried from context (unfortunately).
+This can be worked on later but basically you'd want a different representation based on whether you're outputting to HTML or LaTeX.
+For images in both cases you'd want to save the pictures to a location and include them. // note LaTeX output has to be a full path from scratch because of this MIME stuff... unless there's no picture.
+But this can't be guaranteed...

 ## More tests